K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ![025]

 #### <div id='3-2-2-2'/> 3.2.2.2.
 Modify Visualization
-Click "Visualize" menu on the left.
+Click the "Visualize" menu on the left.
 ![026]

 Click on "Visualization Object Name" in the visualization list.